Students practicing IV placement in a model animal paw.

 *Includes, but is not limited to, educational, economic, social, or disability barriers.
 Please note: Attending a university with no pre-vet program is not considered disadvantaged and will not be considered as a barrier for this program.

 All application materials, including transcripts and letters of recommendation, must be received by the application deadline.
-Application for summer 2024 is open January 12 - March 15th, 5:00pm PDT.
+Application for summer 2025 is open January 23 - March 7th, 5:00pm PDT.

-It is recommended that you refer to the PDF application before beginning the online application as it is difficult to save and come back to the actual application.
+It is recommended that you refer to the PDF before beginning the online application, as it is difficult to save and come back to the actual application.
 This application cannot be saved while in progress.
 If you are not able to complete the application in one sitting, either restart from the beginning or put an “X” in the remaining fields to be completed at a later time and hit submit so that you do not lose the responses to the questions you completed.
 You can then return to the application and continue filling in your responses or edit.
 You are able to edit or update your application until the due date, and you will not have access to your application after the due date.

 Because all application materials, including transcripts and letters of recommendation, need to be in by the application deadline, we suggest starting with these two steps once the application opens: